Manoranjitham61217/paddy-diseases-detection/README.md

 ## 6. Limitations

--The system is limited to paddy (rice) leaves only.
+- The system is limited to paddy (rice) leaves only.
--Performance may degrade for:
+- Performance may degrade for:
-   -Very low-quality images
+   - Very low-quality images
-   -Extreme lighting variations
+   - Extreme lighting variations
--Other crop species are not supported in the current version.
+- Other crop species are not supported in the current version.

 ---

 ## 7. Future Enhancements

--Add a dedicated “Not Paddy Leaf” class for stronger rejection.
+- Add a dedicated “Not Paddy Leaf” class for stronger rejection.
--Extend the system to support multiple crop species.
+- Extend the system to support multiple crop species.
--Convert the application into a mobile app using Flutter or Android.
+- Convert the application into a mobile app using Flutter or Android.
--Integrate real-time disease monitoring and alerts.
+- Integrate real-time disease monitoring and alerts.
--Deploy as a REST API for large-scale usage.
+- Deploy as a REST API for large-scale usage.

 ---

 ## 8. Use Cases

--Farmers for early disease detection
+- Farmers for early disease detection
--Agricultural researchers and students
+- Agricultural researchers and students
--Educational demonstrations of explainable AI -Prototype for smart agriculture systems
+- Educational demonstrations of explainable AI
+- Prototype for smart agriculture systems

 ---